 It has never been easy to get rid of junk and unwanted bulk items from your office.
-Everyone has to deal with office clutter, but some people just deal with it more successfully thanks to their own personal tolerance for disarray or by teaching themselves good habits to keep everything around them organized.
+Everyone has to deal with office clutter, but some people just deal with it more successfully thanks to their tolerance for disarray or by teaching themselves good habits to keep everything around them organized.

 If your office is in disarray right now, it does not mean that you are a bad or terminally disorganized person.
 It means that you simply haven’t taken some time to learn new habits that will help keep your office as organized as it should be.